COVID-19 & Senior Housing : How is the sector dealing with the largest occupancy drop on record?

 Structural and design alterations:

-Willow Valley Communities, in Lancaster – California has found ways to minimize COVID-19 exposure, enhancing safety and providing outdoor space for programs, social connections and individual pursuits.
+Willow Valley Communities, in Lancaster – California has found ways to minimize COVID-19 exposure, enhancing safety and providing outdoor space for programs, social connections, and individual pursuits.
 They have built climate-controlled “Connections Cottages” to let visitors separated by a windowpane speak to residents.
-Among other design innovations, owners, operators, and builders are prioritising air filtration as well.
+Among other design innovations, owners, operators, and builders are prioritizing air filtration as well.

 Japan is experimenting with robots to provide a variety of elderly services.
 Shintomi Nursing Home in the heart of Tokyo is making international headlines for being home to 20 models of care robots, mimicking cute furry animals, small children, human-shaped “humanoids,” or full-sized lifting and walking robots.